MediaComem/comem-archidep/ex/render-database-deployment.md

 > :books: As you can see, you can connect any public Git repository to Render by entering an URL in the field below.

 Once you have connected the repository, you will need to configure the deployment.
-Make sure you set the following options up:
+Make sure you set the following basic options up:
 - A name for your web service
 - The region where the service is deployed (pick the one closest to your customers).
 - The branch from your repository that should be deployed (docker-postgres)